SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 As described in the [Font Awesome documentation](https://docs.fontawesome.com/upgrade/whats-changed/#fixed-width-icons-by-default), the Font Awesome library introduce a breaking change in version 7.x.
 By default, all Font Awesome icons now display at a fixed width rather than an automatic width.

-As as result, you might see icons overlapping sibling HTML elements.
+As a result, you might see icons overlapping sibling HTML elements.
 So far, two occurrences have been observed, for the Product Configuration alert icon, and the legacy carousel circle icons.

 This issue can be resolved by manually adding the following in `root.scss`: